barashe/bacpacs/README.md

    similar to the representative of PF _i_.
 Otherwise, the cell's value is `False`.

-4. The binary feature vectors of the organisms in the training set (and their known pathogenicity labels), can then be used to train a Linear SVM model (using l1 norm as penalty).
+4. The binary feature vectors of the organisms in the training set (and their known pathogenicity labels), can then be used to train a linear SVM model (using l1 norm as penalty).
 Other models can be used as well.

 Installation and dependencies
 -----------------------------

-Bacpacs can be installed in one of the following two alternatives:
+Bacpacs can be installed via one of the following two alternatives:
-1. Run in terminal: `$ pip install --index-url https://test.pypi.org/simple/ bacpacs` (recommended)
+1. Run in a linux terminal: `$ pip install --index-url https://test.pypi.org/simple/ bacpacs` (recommended)
 2. Clone or download bacpacs Github [repository](https://github.com/barashe/bacpacs.git) and run `pip install -e path/to/bacpacs`

 Dependencies: